Key Takeaways

 |---|---|---|

-| Median Sale Price | $282,000 | -0.3% YoY |
+| Median Sale Price | $260,000 | -3.3% YoY (Redfin, March 2026) |

-| Average Days on Market | 55 days | Up from 48 days |
+| Median Days on Market | 98 days | Redfin, March 2026 |

-Population growth of 1.6% annually — more than three times the national average of 0.5% — continues to bring new residents to the metro.
+Population growth of 1.6% annually (more than three times the national average of 0.5%) continues to bring new residents to the metro.
 Job growth is led by the military (Joint Base San Antonio), healthcare (UTHSA, Methodist Healthcare System), cybersecurity (National Security Collaboration Center), and tourism (River Walk, the Alamo).
 San Antonio remains affordable, but the market is clearly shifting toward buyers.

 Price Trends: Affordability Under Pressure

-Price per square foot is declining in older neighborhoods — particularly in areas with aging housing stock south of downtown and along the I-35 corridor.
+Price per square foot is declining in older neighborhoods, particularly in areas with aging housing stock south of downtown and along the I-35 corridor.
 In contrast, newer builds in master-planned communities are holding their per-square-foot values because buyers are willing to pay a premium for modern construction.

-Homes across San Antonio are selling at an average of 5.8% below their original list price.
-That gap signals a market where sellers are overpricing and eventually capitulating.
-The luxury segment above $500,000 is sitting the longest, with some properties languishing 90+ days before attracting serious interest.
-Meanwhile, the affordable segment between $200,000 and $300,000 — the investor sweet spot — still moves, but at a noticeably slower pace than a year ago.
+The luxury segment above $500,000 is sitting the longest, with some properties exceeding 90 days before attracting serious interest.
+The affordable segment between $200,000 and $300,000 still moves, but at a noticeably slower pace than a year ago.
+Price per square foot is declining in older neighborhoods south of downtown and along the I-35 corridor.

 Inventory Rising: What It Means for Sellers